-Large U.S. Insurance Company’s Investment Management Group Doubles Output and Reduces Time-To-Market and Costs
+Large U.S. Insurance Company’s Investment Management Group Doubles Output, Improves Speed-to-Market, and Reduces Costs

 The marketing team spent as long as 30 days after quarter-end manually updating thousands of data points in hundreds of fact sheets, investment commentaries, pitchbooks, and other core pieces their advisors use to understand and sell the firm’s mutual funds.